Prince Harry accuses 'dangerous' Queen Consort Camilla of leaking royal stories to the media - KESQ

 Prince Harry and Camilla, Queen Consort

-Speaking to CBS’ Anderson Cooper, Prince Harry said both he and his brother, Prince William, had asked the King not to marry Camilla.
+Speaking to CNN’s Anderson Cooper, who also appears as a regular correspondent on CBS’ 60 Minutes, Prince Harry said both he and his brother, Prince William, had asked the King not to marry Camilla.

 “We didn’t think it was necessary.
 We thought that it was gonna cause more harm than good and that if he was now with his person, that — surely that’s enough.”